openebs/openebs/k8s/demo/mongodb/README.md

       events (avg/stddev):           5137.4000/21.50
       execution time (avg/stddev):   600.0185/0.02
   ```
-- While the benchmark is in progress, performance and capacity usage stats on the OpenEBS storage volume can be viewed via mayactl
+- While the benchmark is in progress, performance and capacity usage statistics on the OpenEBS storage volume can be viewed via mayactl
-  commands that need to be executed on the maya-apiserver pod.
+  commands that must be executed on the maya-apiserver pod.

-  First, take an interactive bash session into the maya-apiserver pod container
+  Take an interactive bash session into the maya-apiserver pod container

   ```
-  karthik@MayaMaster:~$ kubectl exec -it maya-apiserver-1089964587-x5q15 /bin/bash
+  test@MayaMaster:~$ kubectl exec -it maya-apiserver-1089964587-x5q15 /bin/bash
   root@maya-apiserver-1089964587-x5q15:/#
   ```

-  Obtain the list of OpenEBS persistent volumes created by the mongodb statefulset application YAML
+  Obtain the list of OpenEBS persistent volumes created by the mongodb statefulset application YAML.

   ```
   root@maya-apiserver-1089964587-x5q15:/# maya volume list